HD 187123

+Description

 This is an ordinary G-type main-sequence star with a stellar classification of G2V.
 The physical properties of this star are sufficiently similar to the Sun that it has been considered a solar analog, although the metallicity is higher.
 It is estimated to be five or six billion years old and is spinning with a projected rotational velocity of 2 km/s.
 The star has a similar mass to the Sun but is slightly larger with 117% of the Sun's radius.
 It is radiating 1.44 times the luminosity of the Sun from its photosphere at an effective temperature of 5,853 K.

 Planetary system

 In 1998 the California and Carnegie Planet Search team, after following a suggestion by Kevin Apps, a Briton who at the time was an undergraduate student found a possible planet orbiting the star.
 There were also indications of another, more distant body orbiting the star and this claim was published in 2006.
 This planet was confirmed in 2009.
 The presence of water has been detected in the atmosphere of HD 187123 b with high confidence.

+In 2025, the use of astrometry allowed the inclination and true mass of planet c to be found.